 I do not use my credit cards for my everyday living expenses.
 The only charges I put on them is when I need to purchase a real estate property or when I am doing repairs to the real estate property.
 I take the money off the credit card, put it in my bank, and go buy the property.
 Then a few months later, after it’s all settled and I have a tenant in there with a lease, I go to the bank and say, “I want to finance this property that I own outright.”
 I also explain to the bank that the credit card debt associated with it is for that property.

 Sometimes the bank wants to pay the credit cards directly to ensure that I’ve paid them off, which is fine with me.
-It save me some stamps!
-Other time they want to finance it, give me the money at closing, and I turn around and pay off the credit cards.
-Either way you play it thought, you have to be strict about the policy.
+It saves me some stamps!
+Other times they want to finance it, give me the money at closing, and I turn around and pay off the credit cards.
+Either way you play it, you have to be strict about the policy.
 Pay off your credit cards!

 You would be surprised how many people you know who might be willing to do this.
 I know doctors, lawyers, and others who are financially stable who feel very comfortable doing this because you start out in small amounts – you start making payments, you finance the property a few months later, and then you pay them off.
 (In the end I always pay interest on my loans no matter where the loan comes from so no matter who they are, they are always making money.)

 Private financing is where an individual loans the money to you instead of a bank.
-You pay them interested in a signed mortgage against the property an then , when you refinance or sell it, they get paid off.
+You pay them interest on a signed mortgage against the property and then, when you refinance or sell it, they get paid off.
 They’re highly protected, your interest is protected, everything is in writing, and it’s clear and legit.

 Basically, instead of paying Big Bank USA, you’re paying an individual party.